 Here in the Lone Star State we pride ourselves on… pretty much everything.
 Texans may not agree on all things, but we agree on one thing, Texas is awesome.
-Although, until this week, not many people realized how very famous Texas is.
+Although it was only recently that many people realized how very famous Texas is.

 “Usually, when the word “texas”—as an adjective, most often without capitalization—appears in Norwegian, the context involves the phrase, “det var helt texas,” which translates to, roughly, “it was totally/absolutely/completely bonkers.”
 You wouldn’t call a person “totally texas”—it usually describes a chaotic atmosphere.”